-The Partnership maintains gas gathering and processing positions in strategic oil and gas producing areas across multiple basins and provides services under attractive contract terms to a diverse mix of customers across its areas of operation.
-Consequently, the Partnership is not dependent on any one oil and gas basin or customer.
-The Partnership's Logistics and Marketing assets are typically located near key market hubs and near most of its NGL customers.
+We maintain gas gathering and processing positions in strategic oil and gas producing areas across multiple basins and provide services under attractive contract terms to a diverse mix of customers across our areas of operation.
+Consequently, we are not dependent on any one oil and gas basin or customer.
+Our Logistics and Marketing assets are typically located near key market hubs and near most of our NGL customers.
 They also serve must-run portions of the natural gas value chain, are primarily fee-based and have a diverse mix of customers.

-The Partnership's contract portfolio has attractive rate and term characteristics including a significant fee-based component, especially in its Downstream Business.
-The Partnership's expected continued growth of the fee-based Downstream Business may result in increasing fee-based cash flow.
+Our contract portfolio has attractive rate and term characteristics including a significant fee-based component, especially in our Downstream Business.
+Our expected continued growth of the fee-based Downstream Business may result in increasing fee-based cash flow.

-Financial flexibility
+Financial Flexibility

-The Partnership has historically maintained a conservative leverage ratio and ample liquidity and has funded its growth investments with a mix of equity and debt over time.
-Disciplined management of leverage, liquidity and commodity price volatility allows the Partnership to be flexible in its long-term growth strategy and enable it to pursue strategic acquisitions and large growth projects.
+We have historically maintained a conservative leverage ratio and ample liquidity and have funded our growth investments with a mix of equity and debt over time.
+Disciplined management of leverage, liquidity and commodity price volatility allow us to be flexible in our long-term growth strategy and enable us to pursue strategic acquisitions and large growth projects.